Institute for Cybersecurity & Emerging Technologies

 Gen Cyber Logo

-The National Security Agency created the GenCyber program to provide free summer cybersecurity camp experiences for high school students and teachers at no cost.
-RIC is a GenCyber camp host, and for many summers has provided rising high school sophomores, juniors, and seniors with a two-week learning experience aimed at inspiring entrance into the field of cybersecurity.
+The National Security Agency's GenCyber program provides free summer cybersecurity camp.
+As a camp host, RIC provides teachers and rising high school sophomores, juniors, and seniors with a two-week experience aimed at inspiring entrance into the field of cybersecurity.

 Learn about our 2024 GenCyber Camp